 (8) "Dual diagnosis" means a substance abuse and cooccurring mental health disorder.

 (9) "Local advisory committee" may consist of the following members or their designees:

-(A) Drug court circuit judge, who shall serve as chair;
+(A) A drug court circuit judge, who shall serve as chair;

-(I) Circuit court probation officer, parole officer or both;
+(I) A circuit court probation officer, parole officer or both;

 (J) Law enforcement;